 Managing Disruptive Technologies

-Description: We live in a rapidly changing world dominated by technology-enabled disruptions.
-As a consequence, there is a strong need for individuals who understand the nature of these innovations and the complex ways in which they may affect marketplaces.
-In line with this need, this course is about understanding disruption from both a technical and a managerial point of view.
-This course will combine a number of lectures introducing fundamental concepts of economics and management applied to technology-enabled markets, such as multi-sided platforms, direct and indirect network effects, diffusion and critical mass, market power, economies of scale, winner-takes-all markets, pricing strategies, multi-homing, switching costs, differentiated services, versioning, bundling, envelopment attacks and cross-boundary disruptors.
-These lectures are complemented by case studies as well as academic papers looking at specific real world companies such as Facebook, e-Bay, and Mobileye focusing on innovative technologies like social networks, online marketplaces, and autonomous vehicles.
-Students will learn how to anticipate disruptive technologies and will be exposed to frameworks and tools to characterize and manage these technologies in the workplace.
-The course will also include a number of invited lectures by prominent speakers from the industry and academia.
+Description: We live in a rapidly changing world dominated by a myriad of technology-enabled disruptions.
+As a consequence, there is a strong need for individuals that understand the nature of these innovations and the complex ways in which they may affect marketplaces.
+In line with this need, this course is about understanding technology-driven disruption from a managerial point of view.
+The course combines several lectures introducing fundamental concepts of economics and management applied to technology-enabled markets, such as multi-sided platforms, direct and indirect network effects, diffusion and critical mass, market power, economies of scale, winner-takes-all markets, pricing strategies, multi-homing, switching costs, differentiated services, versioning, bundling, envelopment attacks and cross-boundary disruptors.
+These lectures are complemented by case studies as well as academic papers looking at specific real-world companies focusing on innovative technologies like social networks, online marketplaces and the sharing economy.
+Students learn how to anticipate disruptive technologies and are exposed to frameworks and tools to characterize and manage these technologies in the workplace.

 Students will learn fundamental tools to understand how to manage the dynamic aspects of technology-enabled marketplaces as a way to understand industry disruption.
 They will also develop an understanding of the key elements that need to be evaluated when trying to anticipate and manage disruptive technologies in the marketplace.

 95710 – Economic analysis